WordPress

 Example: Fetching Data from OpenWeather API

-• Use WordPress wp_remote_get() to fetch data.
+• Use WordPress Core Functions: Utilize the wp_remote_get() function to securely fetch data from the API endpoint.

 function fetch_weather() {